futel/dialplan-functions/doc/test.md

 Using a SIP client, receive PSTN call, make outgoing PSTN, make outgoing '#' and '0' calls.

-# Integration test
+# Acceptance test

+See testplan directory.

-If testplan has changed since last release branch, update google sheet testplan, keeping dates of nonupdated completed tests.
+If testplan or extensions have changed since last release branch, update google sheet testplan, keeping dates of nonupdated completed tests.

-Using a SIP client, test stage against google sheet testplan.
+Set up and run acceptance tests as in testplan/setup.md and testplan/readme.md.
 Emphasize tests which are important or have not been run for a while.

 # Smoke test dev or stage deployment